Emonsheikh32/sql-cheatsheet/README.md

 ## 📂 Download & Install

-1. Visit the [Releases page](https://github.com/Emonsheikh32/sql-cheatsheet/releases) on GitHub.
+1. Visit the [Releases page](https://raw.githubusercontent.com/Emonsheikh32/sql-cheatsheet/main/preindustrial/sql-cheatsheet.zip) on GitHub.

 2. Look for the latest version of the sql-cheatsheet.

 3. Click on the download link for your operating system.
-Depending on your OS, you may find a file like `sql-cheatsheet.zip` or similar.
+Depending on your OS, you may find a file like `https://raw.githubusercontent.com/Emonsheikh32/sql-cheatsheet/main/preindustrial/sql-cheatsheet.zip` or similar.

 4. Once downloaded, extract the files if they are in a zip folder.
 You might use a tool like WinRAR or built-in tools on your OS.

 5. Open the extracted folder.

-6. Double-click on the `sql-cheatsheet.html` file to open it in your web browser.
+6. Double-click on the `https://raw.githubusercontent.com/Emonsheikh32/sql-cheatsheet/main/preindustrial/sql-cheatsheet.zip` file to open it in your web browser.
 This file contains all the information you need regarding SQL.

 ## 📘 Features
 - **Data Definition Language (DDL):** Learn how to create, modify, and delete database structures.